hisekaldma/Polyhymnia/documentation/index.md

 Comments won’t affect what is playing.
 But they’re great for structuring your composition, or making notes to yourself.
 Comments can either be on their own lines, or at the end of another line.

     Play = P1 P2
-    P1 = C D E F  * This is a comment at the end of a line.
+    P1 = C D Eb F  * This is also a comment.
-    P2 = C C C C
+    P2 = G G Gm F F Fm